Venafi/vault-pki-backend-venafi/README.md

 ### Import trust chain for the Platform

-If Venafi Platform uses an internal (self-signed) certificate, you must get your server root certificate using open ssl command below and provide it as an option to the 'trust_bundle_file' parameter.
+If Venafi Platform uses an internal (self-signed) certificate, you must get your server root certificate using open ssl command below and provide it as an option to the 'trust_bundle_file' vault parameter.
 Otherwise, the plugin will fail because of untrusted certificate error.
 Use the following command to import the certificate to the chain.pem file.

-The main.tf file is already configured to use this file as a trust bundle.
+To get server certificate run following openssl command

 ```
 echo | openssl s_client -showcerts -servername TPP_ADDRESS -connect TPP_ADDRESS:TPP_PORT | openssl x509 -outform pem -out chain.pem